Sajalagn123/hw11-Sajal-s-notetaker/README.md

 To install my project, I created a repository for it on Github.
 After that I cloned the repository onto my desktop.
 I then copied the folders from my class repository and pasted them into my folder.
 From there, I opened the assignments into a serperate folder.

 ## Usage
 Users will be able to write down notes and save them along with labeling each entry with a title.
+The user can delete their entry as well if they desire.

 ## License
 None